Tract Land Development

 Final Notes on the Entitlement Process

 The steps above outline how land entitlement works before closing and construction.
-However, each project and each jurisdiction is unique—some properties may require additional steps such as rezoning, annexation, or other approvals based on site conditions.
+However, each project and jurisdiction is unique.
+Some properties may require additional steps such as rezoning, annexation, or other approvals based on site conditions.
 This may take 6 to 12 months or longer to complete.

 Call Us!